 - 3 Police Officers Injured off the Job

 - 4 Injured on or off the Job?

-Can a police officer file a personal injury lawsuit to recover money for an injury caused in a line of duty accident because of someone’s negligence?
+Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line of duty accident because of someone’s negligence?